isaacmayard/z-prefix/README.md

 > As an admin, you will be able to add, update and delete inventory items, as well as delete users, by clicking on the admin panel and following the instructions.

-> Once you've successfully performed a CRUD function in the admin page, you can opt to either go back to the homepage or the personal page, by clicking on the respective header.
+> Once you've successfully performed a CRUD function in the admin page, you can opt to either go back to the homepage or the personal page, by clicking on that respective header.

 **Rubric Rundown**